telerik/winforms-docs/scheduler/views/grouping-by-resources.md

 {{endregion}}

->note Due to the UI virtualization the logic for accessing a particular view element associated with a resource needs to reapplied when the current resource or selected view type changes.
+>tip Due to the UI virtualization the logic for accessing a particular view element associated with a resource needs to reapplied when the current resource or selected view type changes.
 This can be performed in the handlers of the __ActiveViewChanged__ and __ResourceStartIndexChanged__ events.

 ## Grouping By Resources In Different Views